Youth Mission Outreach's Our Daily Bread Food Pantry is open ONLY at our Barn Again location

 The golden rules to remember is this:

-Expired food: When considering what to donate, think about what you’d be comfortable serving your family.
-Chances are, you don’t eat food that’s past its “use-by” or “sell-by” date, so avoid donating anything past those dates to food banks as it could be unsafe to eat.
+so avoid donating anything past those dates to food banks as it could be unsafe to eat.

-Leftovers: While it may be tempting to want to share the bountiful food from big meals like Thanksgiving, it’s best to keep leftovers for the family.
-To ensure the people they serve are safe, food pantry's can’t accept leftovers, or anything made in personal kitchens because they aren’t individually sealed, and the food pantry can’t verify the ingredients or preparation process.
+To ensure the people they serve are safe, food pantry cannot accept leftovers, or anything made in personal kitchens because they aren’t individually sealed, and the food pantry can’t verify the ingredients or preparation process.

-If you’re ready to make a donation, stop on by or if you still have a questions about what we accept please call our store at (845) 473-1501
+If you still have a question, call our store at (845) 473-1501

 Every Thursday 10-3 unless otherwise stated -

-If a holiday happens to fall on a Thursday the food pantry will be closed, we thank you for your understanding.
+If a holiday falls on a Thursday, the food pantry will be closed,

 What food you CAN donate: